 July 29, 1971 - The Big Shop off Bailey Avenue and behind Main Street, where Hannibal Hamlin of Maine, vice president of the United States under Abraham Lincoln once spoke, is about to be condemned, says sanitarian George Frigon who described the tenement building as "in a sorry state of disrepair."
 Beams are rotten, walls are cracked, plumbing is leaking and many windows are broken.
 And yet three people are living in apartments in the building.
 The building was once a meeting hall and factory, located where the First Congregational Church is today.
 Today it houses shops and two popular restaurants, Luc's and Terrasole.

-July 30, 1971 - Books Plus opens on Main Street.
-Owner Bernie Learman has another book store of the same name in Wilton.
+July 30, 1971 - Books Plus opened on Main Street during the annual Ridgefield Sidewalk Sales.
+Owners Bernie and Phyllis Learman has another book store of the same name in Wilton.
 "It's a lively bookstore, a comprehensive bookstore, a fun place," Learman says.
 "I'm happier having my own peanut stand on the corner than earning the highest salary in the world."